 Dr. Jaime A.B.
-Wilson, Ph.D. is a Board Certified Neuropsychologist and brings a wealth of experience in working with individuals from a variety of backgrounds, including the D/deaf, hard of hearing, DeafBlind, and blind populations.
-He is profoundly deaf and communicates by lip reading as well as via American Sign Language (ASL).
+Wilson, Ph.D., ABN, ABPP is a prescribing medical psychologist and a board-certified neuropsychologist.
+He brings a wealth of experience in working with individuals from a variety of backgrounds, including the D/deaf, hard of hearing, DeafBlind, and blind populations.
+Born with a profound hearing loss, Dr. Wilson grew up wearing bilateral hearing aids and primarily communicated using spoken language, although he is also an American Sign Language user.

 Marcus John, M.Ed., LPC, CRC, NCC is a Licensed Professional Counselor in Idaho and is a Certified Rehabilitation Counselor as well as a National Board Certified Counselor.
 He graduated with a M.Ed. in Rehabilitation Counseling and Human Services at the University of Idaho with undergraduate studies in Psychology, Sociology, and General Education.
 He began working in supported living and applied counseling theories in 2002 after he completed high school and has since been a strong advocate of improving deaf and hard of hearing supports.
 Being a pioneer for the Deaf Community in Idaho, he served as President of the Idaho American Sign Language Teachers Association’s and Treasurer/Vice President of DisAbility Rights of Idaho’s Board of Directors.
 He continues to serve the Deaf Community of Idaho by providing Mental Health Counseling in telehealth options and ASL.